intadd/4500keylogger/README.md

 * Make KeyLogger
   * Saves all values entered by the user to the victim's local computer.
-  * Register as Startup Program
+  * Register as Startup Program.
-  * Send key your server
+  * Send key your server.
     * Use to referer

 * auto install web page for keyLogger
   * Back-end